SharePoint/sp-dev-docs/docs/sp-add-ins/create-sharepoint-add-ins-that-can-be-used-by-anonymous-users.md

 ## Creating SharePoint-hosted add-ins that are anonymously accessible
 <a name="SP-hosted"> </a>

 Creating a SharePoint-hosted add-in that can be run by anonymous users does not require any special techniques.
 You create it the same way you would create any SharePoint-hosted add-in.
-For details, see  [Get started creating SharePoint-hosted SharePoint Add-ins](get-started-creating-sharepoint-hosted-sharepoint-add-ins.md) and [Complete basic operations using JavaScript library code in SharePoint 2013](complete-basic-operations-using-javascript-library-code-in-sharepoint-2013.md).
+For details, see  [Get started creating SharePoint-hosted SharePoint Add-ins](get-started-creating-sharepoint-hosted-sharepoint-add-ins.md) and [Complete basic operations using JavaScript library code in SharePoint](complete-basic-operations-using-javascript-library-code-in-sharepoint-2013.md).